 - Sentimi: If you prefer traditional Italian food, head to “Place Garibaldi”, a recently elegantly renovated square with many restaurants and cafés.
 The super friendly waiter team of Sentimi serve all the best recipes of pasta and pizza, and with some more innovative options, made of fresh and organic ingredients – 2-4 Place Garibaldi, Nice.

-How to go to Nice and travel around?
+How to go to Nice and get around?

 If you are coming from overseas, you may fly direct to Nice International Airport.
 There are direct flights from all over Europe, the US (New York JFK), Canada (Montreal) and the UAE (Dubai).